-Permanens Capital engages one or more third-party sub-advisers ("Independent Managers") to manage a portion of client assets if deemed in the best interest of a Client, subject to that Client's IMA, investment objectives and risk tolerance.
-Permanens Capital and the Client generally execute a sub-advisory agreement with each Independent Manager.
-Permanens Capital and/or Independent Manager will also deliver a sub-adviser's Form ADV Part 2A and Part 2B, and Form CRS to the relevant Clients.
-Additionally, Clients could be asked to open new custodian accounts with a third-party custodian to separate the sub-advised assets from other Client assets advised by Permanens Capital.
-Independent Managers will generally have limited power-of-attorney and will have only trading authority over those assets Permanens Capital directs to them for management.
+PermCap engages one or more third-party sub-advisers ("Independent Managers") to manage a portion of client assets if deemed in the best interest of a Client, subject to that Client's IMA, investment objectives and risk tolerance.
+PermCap and the Client generally execute a sub-advisory agreement with each Independent Manager.
+PermCap and/or Independent Manager will also deliver a sub-adviser's Form ADV Part 2A and Part 2B, and Form CRS to the relevant Clients.
+Additionally, Clients could be asked to open new custodian accounts with a third-party custodian to separate the sub- advised assets from other Client assets advised by PermCap.
+Independent Managers will generally have limited power-of-attorney and will have only trading authority over those assets PermCap directs to them for management.
 Independent Managers will be authorized to buy, sell and trade on behalf of a Client's account and to give instructions, consistent with their authority, to the relevant broker-dealer and custodian.
-The fees charged by the Independent Managers will be disclosed to Clients and will be in addition to the management fees charged by Permanens Capital.
+The fees charged by the Independent Managers will be in addition to the management fees charged by PermCap.
 In addition to management fees, the Client could incur transaction and custodial fees on assets managed by the Independent Manager.
-Permanens Capital will monitor and review all such sub-advised accounts on a periodic basis.
+PermCap will monitor and review all such sub-advised accounts on a periodic basis.